mathiasfk/dotnet-recursive-references/README.md

 # .NET Recursive References
 Recursively finds all project dependencies in a solution.
+It runs `dotnet list reference` for each project listed as dependency of the project(s) passed as initial entrypoint(s).

 Usage:
 ```ps1